Cement Board Walls

-These are often used in wet rooms on floors and walls.
-Brands include: KNAUF AQUA-PANELS® / NO MORE PLY® / HARDIE® BACKER BOARDS
+Cement Boards are often used in wet rooms on floors and walls.
+Some common cement board brands include: KNAUF AQUA-PANELS® / NO MORE PLY® / HARDIE® BACKER BOARDS

 Well Consolidated